ing-bank/ingenious-doc/docs/additionalfeatures.md

      -----------------------------------------------------
     ### **GetLength**

-    This function will get the length of the string.
+    This function returns the length of the string.

     === "Input Parameters"